 - a local government council.

-If you are unincorporated, you can apply if you supply:
+If you're not incorporated, you can apply if you provide:

 - an agreement with an incorporated organisation to administer the harmony grant

 - a letter from that organisation agreeing to administer the funds

 - a copy of the organisation's certificate of incorporation.